Moving into a new build house

 Informing Royal Mail of your new address

-It's a practical step to avoid missing important documents or letters.
 You'll need your new postcode and door number for this.
-Remember, redirecting mail can take up to 10 working days, so act promptly.
+Redirecting mail can take up to 10 working days, so act promptly.

 Most new build homes come with various appliances and systems.
 Attend the home demonstration offered by your developer.
-It's a valuable opportunity to learn how your new home's appliances work.
-This includes central heating, window vents, and potentially unfamiliar systems.
+It's a valuable opportunity to learn how all the appliances work.
+This includes central heating, window vents, and unfamiliar systems.
 Take notes and ask questions.
 Understanding these systems from the start prevents future issues and ensures your home runs efficiently.

 Final checks and measures